 Here’s how it works:

-- Bring material in 5 gallon or smaller containers.
-NO barrels.
+• Bring material in 5 gallon or smaller containers.
+NO drums or barrels.

 Transport your containers safely:

-- Place the products in a box, bag or other container.
+• Place the items in a box, bag or other container.

 Acceptable HSW Items

 • Lead-acid batteries

 • Smoke detectors

 Lawn and Garden